tmds/Tmds.Ssh/README.md

 It has an async [API](#api) and leverages the modern .NET primitives, like `Span`, to minimize allocations.

-The library automatically picks up OpenSSH config files, like private keys, and known hosts.
+The library supports OpenSSH file formats for private keys, known hosts and config.

 The library targets modern .NET (Core).
 It does not support .NET Framework due to missing BCL APIs to implement the SSH key exchange.